ppraneth/JobAlignAI/README.md

 **AI-powered Resume and Job Description Matcher using NLP.**

-JobAlignAI uses natural language processing to intelligently match candidate resumes with job descriptions, providing a similarity score and insights based on textual relevance.
+JobAlignAI applies advanced natural language processing to compare resumes with job descriptions, evaluating how closely they align and providing a relevance score along with meaningful analytical insights.

 ---